“”&noscript=1” />

 Included Meals: Breakfast, Dinner

 Loch Faskally; 4 miles, easy.
-Afternoon stroll around Blair Castle Gardens; 1.5 miles, easy
+Morning stroll around Blair Castle Gardens; 1.5 miles, easy

 You awaken to magnificent scenery and an ample breakfast, then embark on a scenic drive through the Angus agricultural lands to the town of Pitlochry, known to some as the heart of Scotland.
 The town, which has been welcoming visitors for more than 170 years, sits just below Ben Vrackie beside the beautiful River Tummel.
 Its name comes from the Gaelic “Pit Cloich Aire,” meaning “place of the Sentinel Stone,” and was originally an ancient Pictish settlement.
 Stone circles, standing stones, and ancient sites remain, scattered throughout the region.